 The desperation to maintain the status-quo that had enriched the rich and influential meant they would obscure the bigger picture from the population (the chaotic double-speak in Dawn of the Dead’s media coverage is scarily similar to that of the Covid-19 outbreak) for fear of prompting calls for governments and bosses to be held accountable for the mounting crisis, or to support the vulnerable people who would be the first victims.
 On top of this, it often meant they would brutally seek to put down the masses’ attempts to improve the situation, or to reclaim any power ceded to them during the collapse of society (as seen in Land of the Dead).

 Running or walking then, the zombie genre stands as a stark warning to us, especially in times like these.
-When a crisis suddenly illustrates all the weak-points in a socio-economic system we are trained from birth to believe is not only superior, but natural, we must be ready to learn on our feet – and fight to upend the economic and governmental norms which are guaranteed to fail us in a time of crisis.
+When a crisis suddenly illustrates all the weak-points in a socio-economic system – which we are trained from birth to believe is not only superior, but natural – we must be ready to learn on our feet, and fight to upend these pre-existing norms which are guaranteed to fail us in a time of crisis.
 Our very survival is on the line.

 Since this was written, Covid-19 has been stricken by having to share a body with Boris Johnson.
 Our thoughts and prayers are with the virus at this trying time.